Atewa Range Forest Reserve: The call for national park

 As early as 2012, a united front of prominent conservation organizations in Ghana formed the "Coalition of NGOs against mining in Atewa" (CONAMA).
 Acting in solidarity, they urgently appealed to the government of Ghana to prioritize the nation's heritage and the long-term well-being of its people by revoking all plans and decisions to convert the Atewa Range of Forest Reserves into a mining site.
 Furthermore, they called on the government to terminate any prospecting and mining contracts entered into with Vitmeco Ghana (Bauxite) Ltd, regardless of the associated costs.
-This collective effort emphasized the importance of safeguarding the ecological and cultural significance of the Atewa Forest.

 The Okyenhene, Osagyefo Amoatia Ofori Panin and numerous non-governmental organizations and civil society organizations, including Rocha, are urging the government to recognize the immense benefits that would arise from converting the forest reserve into a national park instead of pursuing mining activities.
 They emphasize the significant positive impact such a transformation would have on the environment, biodiversity, and the country as a whole.
 By preserving the Atewa Forest Reserve as a national park, the government can safeguard its ecological value and ensure the sustainable conservation of its rich biodiversity for present and future generations.